Alexander Rossi: Helmet

 Rossi's Manor Marussia F1 helmet featured a red, white, and blue design with prominent sponsorship placement for Alaska Coffee Roasting, one of his longtime personal sponsors.
-He also ran a "#JB17" decal on his visor honoring his former teammate, Jules Bianchi.
+Rossi also ran a "#JB17" decal on his visor honoring his former teammate, Jules Bianchi.

 Since moving to IndyCar with Andretti, Rossi has continued running the #JB17 decal, though it has since been moved to an area just below the visor on either side of the helmet.
 The basic design remains similar to his helmet from his brief Formula One career, though the blue background has changed to a combination of black and gray, and additional sponsorship placements have been added to represent his partnerships with TAG Heuer and Honda.
 For the 2018 Indianapolis 500, TAG Heuer tapped street artist Alec Monopoly to design Rossi's helmet for the race.
 The helmet featured a more colorful design with graphics meant to resemble street art.

 In 2020, Rossi used some of his helmets to raise awareness for charitable causes.
 After his Bathurst 1000 debut, Rossi auctioned off his helmet, donating the proceeds to Wires Wildlife Rescue in aid of the Australian bushfires.
 His Indianapolis 500 helmet in August was designed by TAG Heuer to honor frontline workers and heroes in the midst of the COVID-19 pandemic.